codingdud/AlgoDocHub/CONTRIBUTING.md

 ## Development Guidelines

 - **Code Style:** Adhere to consistent coding style throughout the project.
-Consider using a linter or code formatter like ESLint or Prettier.
+Consider using a linter or code formatter specific to C++.
-- **Testing:** Write unit tests for your changes using a testing framework like Jest or Mocha to ensure code quality and prevent regressions.
+- **Testing:** Write unit tests for your changes using a testing framework like Google Test or Catch2 to ensure code quality and prevent regressions.
 - **Documentation:** Update relevant documentation (README.md, algorithm explanations, etc.) to reflect new features or bug fixes.
 - **Commit Messages:** Craft clear and concise commit messages that describe your changes.
 Utilize a format like "feat: Add bubble sort algorithm" or "fix: Resolve linked list bug".
-- **Type Safety (Optional):** If the project doesn't currently use TypeScript, consider incorporating it for improved type checking and maintainability.
+- **Type Safety (Optional):** Ensure your C++ code adheres to best practices for type safety and memory management.

 ## Contributing Methods